beet-software/dorm/dorm_annotations/README.md

 }
 ```

-Applying `Filter.value('99950_13', key: '_query_address')` (described in the `dorm_framework` package)
+Applying `Filter.value('99950_13', key: '_query_address')` should optimize the reading of all
-should optimize the reading of all addresses with zip code 99950 and number 13.
+addresses with zip code 99950 and number 13.

 #### Text indexing

 Searching by prefix involves finding records that match a specific prefix or initial set of
 characters in a given column.
-This type of query is particularly useful when you want to retrieve data
+This type of query is particularly useful when you want to retrieve
-based on partial matches or when you only have partial information about the desired data.
-Examples of
+data based on partial matches or when you only have partial information about the desired data.
-searching by prefix include searching for names starting with "John" in a column containing full names:
+Examples of searching by prefix include searching for names starting with "John" in a column
+containing full names:

 ```dart
 import 'package:dorm_annotations/dorm_annotations.dart';